Suicide Prevention Efforts

 - Develop more comfort and skill in talking about depression and suicide.

 - Practice making interventions and referrals.

-All funds raised go to support the efforts of the American Foundation for Suicide Prevention (AFSP), the national leader in the fight against suicide through research, educational programs, public policy, and support.
+All funds raised typically go to support the efforts of the American Foundation for Suicide Prevention (AFSP), the national leader in the fight against suicide through research, educational programs, public policy, and support.
 Their mission is to SAVE LIVES AND BRING HOPE TO THOSE AFFECTED BY SUICIDE.